Beard oil is by and far one of the most straightforward grooming products you can make at home.

 Use only one pipette per bottle.
 You can usually pick up a huge pack of them on Amazon for only a few bucks.

 Kitchen Pot – This pot will be used to mix and melt your beeswax into your carrier and essential oil.

 Shallow Tin Cans – This one is optional but preferred.
 If you have some old mustache wax tins lying around, just simply give them a deep scrub and then reuse them.

-Just like the pipettes, you can find these on Amazon incredibly cheap.
+Just like the pipettes, you can find these rather cheap.

 Key Ingredients – You can’t make mustache wax without all the key ingredients!